jducoeur/jquery-facade/README.md

 Pull Requests are welcome, but please observe the style guidelines of this library:

 * When the underlying jQuery call takes a parameter matching one of the type unions (especially Selector), please use that union type.
 However, please note that the jQuery API documentation is very inconsistent: when they say a parameter takes "Selector", they sometimes really mean a Selector -- String or Element or js.Array[Element] -- but sometimes just mean String.
 And sometimes they *don't* say that it takes Selector, but instead spell out the possible types and leave you to infer that they mean Selector.
 Read the API docs carefully, and try to interpret them correctly.
-* All entry points involving type unions should go in JQueryTyped, and call an underlying loosely-typed XXXInternal call in JQuery.
-* Entry points that do not require type unions should go directly into JQuery.
-* JQuery and JQueryTyped are in alphabetical order, to make it easier to find things; please keep it that way.
+* JQuery is in alphabetical order, to make it easier to find things; please keep it that way.
 * Please include a brief comment with each entry point, to remind folks of what it does.
 I usually use the summary line from the actual jQuery API.
 * You do *not* have to include every possible overload for a function, but thoroughness is appreciated.
 * Accuracy is paramount: all overloads should be strictly typed to match the jQuery documentation as best possible.